rgreminger/tilburg-science-hub/docs/workflow/workflow.md

   of tables or figures).
 4. **notes**: e.g., meeting notes, PDFs of the literature that you've read, etc.

-It's useful to think of these components as separate entities of your project, because their nature *allows* you to apply different data management policies.
-For example, we probably all agree it's desirable to "roll back" to previous versions of a project (e.g., a previous version of a prepped dataset).
-But - if you work on large datasets, it may probably be too burdensome to store each and every version of it (e.g., in one of the projects we've been working on, the prepped data sets were a 500 GB, and we've created probably close to 50 versions = 25 TB).
-If you think about this a bit more, you may actually discover that storing these different data sets is completely inefficient - as the combination of raw data and *versioned source code* will be able to "re-cast" any data set version you have ever worked on.
+It's useful to think of these components as separate entities of your project because their nature *allows* you to apply different data management policies.
+For example, we probably all agree it's desirable to "roll back" to previous versions of a project (e.g., an earlier version of a prepped dataset).
+But - if you work on large datasets, it may probably be too burdensome to store each version of it (e.g., in one of the projects we've been working on, the prepped data sets were a 500 GB, and we've created probably close to 50 versions = 25 TB).
+If you think about this a bit more, you may discover that storing these different data sets is completely inefficient - as the combination of raw data and *versioned source code* will be able to "re-cast" any data set version you have ever worked on.